brunoflegler/api-vuttr/README.md

-# VUTTR - Very Useful Tools to Remembeer
+# VUTTR - Very Useful Tools to Remember

 The application is a simple repository for managing tools with their respective names, links, descriptions and tags.